tariq7299/ArabicApp/to-do.md

 - Create the navbar expanding and collapsing transition to be just like british councel navbar
 - Put the correct menue items with the correct font
 - Put the logo in mobile navbar
+- remove slogan from logo in nav bar
+- Change the logo to kaleem

 ## MyButton